renovatebot/renovate/docs/usage/configuration-options.md

 ## aliases

 The `aliases` object is used for configuring registry aliases.
-Currently it is needed/supported for the `helm-requirements` and `docker` manager only.
+Currently it is needed/supported for the `helm-requirements` and `docker` managers only.

 `helm-requirements` includes this default alias: